-Spoon birchermüesli — creamy oats give way to fresh-apple crunch, hazelnut buttery bite, honey-sweet undertone, a faint lemon-acid lift.
+Spoon birchermüesli — soft soaked oats give way to fresh-apple crunch and juice, a buttery hazelnut bite, a honey-or-condensed-milk sweetness underneath, and a faint lemon-acid lift.
 Cold, fresh, healthy-feeling.
-The Swiss morning that founded global muesli culture.
+The Swiss breakfast that founded global muesli culture.

 Variations

-Original Bircher (with sweetened condensed milk).
+Original Bircher (with cream and honey, or sweetened condensed milk).
 Modern Bircher (with yogurt).
 Bircher Muesli with Berries.
-Power Bircher (with chia seeds and nuts).
+Power Bircher (with chia seeds and extra nuts).

 On the Palate